ice-wm/man/icewm-preferences.md

 - **ColorNormalWorkspaceButtonText** = ""

-    Textcolor of workspace buttons, ColorNormalButtonText is used if empty.
+    Text color of workspace buttons, ColorNormalButtonText is used if empty.

 - **ColorActiveWorkspaceButton** = ""